-Similar to rigid board insulation, you will need to install batts or blanket insulation while you are building your barndominium.
-It’s not the most ideal choice of insulation if your barndominium is already built.
+Like rigid board insulation, you will need to install batts or blanket insulation while building your barndominium.
+It’s not the most ideal insulation choice if your barndominium is already built.

 What is the best insulation for a barndominium?

-The best insulation for a barndominium will entirely depend on whether you are building your barndominium from scratch, or whether you are insulating an already existing building.
+The best insulation for a barndominium will entirely depend on whether you are building your barndominium from scratch or insulating an existing building.

-If you are building your barndominium yourself from scratch, it may be best to opt for blanket or rigid board insulation.
-These will be easier to install while you construct the building itself, and are likely to be much cheaper.
+If you are building your barndominium yourself from scratch, it may be best to opt for a blanket or rigid board insulation.
+These will be easier to install while you construct the building itself and are likely to be much cheaper.

-If your barndominium has already been built, then closed-cell spray foam will be your best choice of insulation.
-This is because it is much more affordable than loose-fill insulation, and it is able to offer great insulation properties.
+If your barndominium has already been built, then closed-cell spray foam will be your best insulation choice.
+This is because it is much more affordable than loose-fill insulation and can offer great insulation properties.

 Closed-cell foam insulation helps to keep heat and moisture out of your barndominium.
 It can also keep any heat in during the cold winter months.